 UXcamp Europe is a one-of-a-kind event with a one-of-a-kind community.
 What makes it special are the contributions from the community.
 In true Barcamp fashion, our program is completely created by the community for the community, every morning, on the spot.

-If you are planning to give a session, or think about planning to give a session, or are on the fence about thinking about planning to give a session, here are a few tips to get you started.
+If you are planning to hold a session, or think about planning to hold a session, or are on the fence about thinking about planning to hold a session, here are a few tips to get you started.